Corresation/GGLGuide/01_Overview.md

 # 01: Overview and Introduction

-This section explains the basics of GigaLearn in simple terms.

 ## What is GigaLearnCPP?

 GigaLearn is a fast training system for Rocket League bots.
 It uses PPO.
 It runs alongside/with RocketSim.
 It teaches a bot how to play by giving it rewards.